-Bad breath, also known as halitosis, is an unpleasant odour originating from the mouth.
+Bad breath, also known as halitosis, is an unpleasant odour from the mouth.
 It can occur as a temporary or chronic problem in different people.
-Specific foods, bad habits, and various health conditions all cause this condition.
-It’s not easy to ignore halitosis because it causes embarrassment, and in some cases, leads to social anxiety.
+Specific foods, bad habits, and various health conditions cause this condition.
+It’s not easy to ignore halitosis because it causes embarrassment and sometimes leads to social anxiety.

-People try many tactics to fight bad breath like chewing gum, mints or even using mouthwash.
+People try many tactics to fight bad breath, like chewing gum, mints, or mouthwash.
 However, most of these are temporary measures that don’t address the source of the problem.
 Although simple self-care techniques and consistent dental hygiene solve most cases of bad breath, they might not work in others.

-If you’ve tried every solution to fight bad breath, this might be an indication of other health problems.
+If you’ve tried every solution to fight bad breath, this might indicate other health problems.
 From our team at Valley Ridge, here is a list of the probable conditions causing chronic halitosis.
-If you identify with any of these conditions, contact our team today to make an appointment.
+If you identify with any of these conditions, contact our dentist in NW Calgary team today to make an appointment.

-A dry mouth, or Xerostomia, is an unpleasant feeling of dryness of the mouth.
+Dry mouth, or Xerostomia, is an unpleasant feeling of dryness.
 This condition is known to cause bad breath.
-It can also lead to other dental problems such as infections in the mouth.
+It can also lead to other dental problems, such as infections in the mouth.

 Xerostomia normally occurs when the production of saliva in the mouth decreases.
-This is because saliva plays a crucial role in the body.
-It moistens the mouth, removes food particles that cause bad odour, and cleans away dead cells that accumulate on the cheeks, gums, and mouth.
+It is because saliva plays a crucial role in the body.
+It moistens the mouth, removes food particles that cause bad odour and cleans away dead cells that accumulate on the cheeks, gums, and mouth.

 A dry mouth normally occurs when a person is sleeping.
 The condition might worsen if you are used to sleeping with your mouth open.
 Chronic dry mouth is a result of problems with your salivary glands.
 Other causes include stress, prescription medicines, and the use of alcohol or marijuana.

-If you are experiencing a constant bad taste or bad breath that won’t go away, you might be suffering from advanced gum disease.
+If you are experiencing a constant bad taste or bad breath that won’t go away, you might suffer from advanced gum disease.
 Gum disease, or periodontitis, is caused by plaque build-up on the teeth.
 Other factors that might lead to gum disease include:

 - Hormonal changes during puberty, pregnancy, monthly menstruation and menopause